lars1808/Block-Dodge-Parry-SRD/combat.md

 - **Block**.
 Any incoming **Fast** or **Balanced** attacks become **Impaired**.
 Blocking gives you **1 Fatigue**.
 - **Dodge**.
 Any incoming **Slow** or **Balanced** attacks become **Impaired**.
 Dodging gives you **1 Fatigue**.
 - **Parry**.
 Choose one attacking opponent that you can attack in return:
--- If you roll **higher** attack damage than they do, their dice roll is invaliated, and you deal your damage straight to their STR.
+-- If you roll **higher** attack damage than they do, their dice roll is invalidated, and you deal your damage straight to their STR.
+This does not trigger a Critical Damage Save.
 -- If the **opponent rolls higher**, the damage is dealt to your STR instead.
+This does not trigger a Critical Damage Save.
 -- If the **two rolls are equal**, both weapons bounce off each other with a satisfying twing! and a rain of sparks.
 No damage is done to either party.

 Each of these options is essentially a reaction – they happen in the split-second in which a PC is attacked.
 Some enemies might also have access to these abilities!
 Note that an attacking creature cannot take a reaction; if an orc blademaster strikes at a PC and the PC fights back, the orc cannot block or take similar reactions, as that could create an infinite chain of reactions.